Ghosts 'n Goblins Resurrection

-Ghosts 'n Goblins Resurrection (Note: Also known as Demon World Village is Back (帰ってきた 魔界村, Kaettekita Makaimura) in Japan) is a platform game developed and published by Capcom for the Nintendo Switch.
+Ghosts 'n Goblins Resurrection (Note: Also known as Demon World Village is Back (帰ってきた 魔界村, Kaettekita Makaimura) in Japan) is a platform game and Run and gun game developed and published by Capcom for the Nintendo Switch.
 It is the 8th game in the Ghosts 'n Goblins series and was released on February 25, 2021 to celebrate the series' 35th anniversary.
 Ports for PlayStation 4, Windows, and Xbox One were released on June 1, 2021.
 The game received mixed reviews upon release.